DFE-Digital/tra-digital-design-history/app/posts/trs-console/2023-12-14-view-mandatory-qualifications.md

 ## Missing data

-Some of old data is incomplete or formatted differently to new data.

-For example, 67% of the old data either:
+Some data is incomplete or is of low quality.
+For example, 67% of the data either:

 - does not have a provider name
 - has other information in the provider field, such as a description of the course